Gondolav/gondolav.github.io/index.md

 4. **Armour Square**
 5. **Edison Park**

 It is quite hard to find common patterns to these five community areas.
 Geographically, four of them are located in the suburbs of Chicago: **Lincoln Square**,  **Norwood Park** and **Edison Park** are located in the Far North Side, while **East Side** is a Far Southeast Side neighbourhood.
 As for **Armour Square**, it is a central neighbourhood, the Chicago's *Chinatown*.
-The ethnicity is also heterogeneous, ranging from Caucasian to Hispanic via Asian communities, except for the African-American population that appears to be a minority.
+The ethnicity is also heterogeneous, ranging from Caucasian to Hispanic communities, except for the African-American population that appears to be a minority.
 As for the education and income levels, they vary widely from one community area to the other, e.g. from a poor median income of 26,500$ per year in **Armour Square** to a very high 99,200$ per year in **Edison Park**.

 Hence, according to our findings, a Chicago neighbourhood's bad risk rate doesn't seem to be related to its location, its ethnicity, its education level or its income level.